 - Multiple width designs for any foot size

-5. Brooks Glycerin 16
+5. Brooks Glycerin 19

-The Brooks Glycerin 16 is cushioned with DNA loft.
+The Brooks Glycerin 19 is cushioned with DNA loft.
 This material trades responsiveness for comfort.
 Your foot sinks into the cushion of the shoe immediately, which reduces the time it takes to break it in.
 The extra padding also makes it great for continuous long-distance running.

-A lot of people who suffer from supination want a stiff tongue and top end, which the Glycerin 16 lacks.
+A lot of people who suffer from supination want a stiff tongue and top end, which the Glycerin 19 lacks.
 But because of its neutral design, it’s a good shoe for teaching you proper stride and running form if you unconsciously put too much emphasis on the front or back of your foot.

-- A good neutral arch running shoe
+- Good neutral-arch running shoe

-- Has many designs for the stylish runner
+- Many designs for the stylish runner

-- It is less responsive than other running shoes
+- Less responsive than other running shoes

-6. Saucony Ride ISO
+6. Saucony Ride 14

-What this ultimately means is the Saucony Ride ISO is a good shoe for those with tendon or muscle strain.
-If you put more weight on to your heel or arch, the extra padding will help.
+What this ultimately means is the Saucony Ride 14 is a good shoe for those with tendon or muscle strain.
+If you put more weight on your heel or arch, the extra padding will help.
 Its overall comfort can vary based on your running gait, and whether you put more weight on your forefoot, arch, or heel.